joexu22/StakeFishDemo/StakeFishQuestions.md

 1. How often does the Bitcoin network see two consecutive blocks mined more than 2 hours apart from each other?
 We'd like to know your answer (it doesn't have to be precise) and your approach towards this solution using probability and statistics.

-We can model this problem experimentally.

-Some initial parameters we can gather to help us solve this problem:
-	- As of writing, the 'Height' of bitcoin is 683310
-	- We want to know how often two consecutive blocks are mined 2 hours apart from each other

-The most straightforward answer to the initial question will be a ratio between:

-	(consecutive blocks mined 2 or more hours apart)/total number of consecutive blocks The percentage is

-	163693/683310 ~= 24%

-	The values of these two parameters exists within the block chain and are deduced in the 2nd problem posed...

-** Additional Notes (Statistics/Research) **
 Through researching this problem, various concept came about:
   - Block Time: in the context of cryptocurrencies, is a measure of the time it takes to produce a new block
   - Difficulty: is a parameter that cryptocurrencies use to keep the average time between blocks steady as the network's hash power changes